Is & # 39; The Last Dance & # 39; on Netflix or ESPN Plus? How to stream the Michael Jordan documentary

 Is & # 39; The Last Dance & # 39; on Netflix?

 Yes and no. Outside of the United States, the documentary is currently available for streaming the next day on Netflix.
-"The Last Dance,quot; is coming to Netflix in the United States on July 19, 2020.
+"The Last Dance,quot; will hit Netflix in the United States on July 19, 2020.

-The entire series of 10 parts will be available on that date to see the binge at your whim.
+The entire 10-part series will be available on that date to binge-watch as you like.
 For reference, the series will air its last two episodes on television on May 17, so there is a two-month waiting period for Netflix viewers.

 Is & # 39; The Last Dance & # 39; on ESPN Plus?

 Not currently.
 ESPN Plus subscribers won't be able to stream "The Last Dance,quot; until July 2021, a year after it appears on Netflix in the US market.
-This is because "The Last Dance,quot; distribution arrangements were made before ESPN Plus was released in April 2018, according to Front Office Sports.
+This is because "The Last Dance,quot; distribution arrangements were made before ESPN Plus launched in April 2018, according to Front Office Sports.

 How to stream episodes of & # 39; The Last Dance & # 39;

-If you have access to a cable provider, you can stream "The Last Dance,quot; episodes on ESPN.com or the ESPN app.
+If you have access to a cable provider, you can stream episodes of "The Last Dance,quot; on ESPN.com or the ESPN app.
 You can watch these episodes as they air, or later in case you missed them live.
-Outside of that, you'll need to be patient for the series to hit Netflix or ESPN Plus.
+Outside of that, you'll have to be patient for the series to hit Netflix or ESPN Plus.

 TV Schedule & # 39; The Last Dance & # 39;